not-empty/docker-monitor-grafana/README.md

 ### Tag your container

-First tag yours containers groups in yours `docker-compose.yml` with the label `container_group` for each service you want do filter and run docker-compose up -d for each one
+First tag your containers groups in your `docker-compose.yml` files with the label `container_group` for each service you want do filter and run docker-compose up -d for each one
 ```
     labels:
       container_group: your-group-name